5long/sup-wiki/Contributing.md

 code changes and bug fixes.
 The typical lifecycle of a contributed change looks something like this:

-# You develop locally
+1. You develop locally
-# You submit patch to mailing list
+2. You submit patch to mailing list or as an issue (optionally as an pull request) at the GitHub tracker
-# You endure public commentary
+3. You endure public commentary
-# You revise and go to \#2, if necessary
+4. You revise and go to \#2, if necessary
-# Maintainer merges changes into 'next' branch
+5. Maintainer merges changes into 'develop' branch
-# Users tracking next try out your changes and report problems
+6. Users tracking next try out your changes and report problems
-# You submit bugfix patches and go to \#2, if necessary
+7. You submit bugfix patches and go to \#2, if necessary
-# Maintainer merges cumulative changes into 'master' branch
+8. Maintainer merges cumulative changes into 'master' branch
-# Maintainer cuts a release from master, including your changes
+9. Maintainer cuts a release from master, including your changes

 Git has several tools that make this workflow easy.
 The following is a brief intro on how to use Git when developing Sup.
 It is meant